MSLNZ/msl-equipment/docs/install.rst

 Compatibility
 -------------
 **MSL-Equipment** has been tested with Python versions 2.7, 3.3 - 3.6.
 However, some of the :ref:`resources`
-might not work in your application simply because the resource might depend on an external library (like the SDK provided by a manufacturer) and this external dependency might not be available for your operating system.
+might not work in your application simply because the resource might depend on an external library (e.g., the SDK provided by a manufacturer) and this external dependency might not be available for your operating system.